 The PJD5155 was one of the bottom scorers in the ease of use category.
 It scored a 5 in a metric that had scores ranging from 5 to 7.
 The PJD5155 weighs only 4.6 pounds.
 Despite its diminutive weight the PJD5155 utilizes the same housing of its much heftier sibling, the ViewSonic PJD7720.
 This makes the PJD5155 the largest SVGA model we tested, and consequently the least portable.
 The front leg adjusts via a screw with a large thread.
 This makes both large and fine scale adjustments a breeze.
 The rear legs, however, are not adjustable.
 This can be a huge annoyance if you're setting the projector on an unlevel surface as you'll need to get creative to make the image level.
 We can tell you from experience that a projector with a bunch of cardboard shimmed under one corner doesn't exactly exude an air of professionalism.
 The focus and zoom knobs both feel smooth and sturdy.
 The zoom is only 1.1X, giving you relatively little flexibility in image size.
 Vertical keystoning is adjusted by convenient, dedicated buttons on both the projector body and the remote control.
 The remote control itself is straightforward and makes it easy to navigate the onscreen menu.

 The PJD5155 was one of the brighter models we tested.
 Our light meter measured it at 2459 lumens.
 This is a fair bit less than the manufacturer's claim of 3300, but still put it in the upper echelon of brightness.
 Ultimately it earned an 8 on our brightness test.
 This is just below the top score of 9 and significantly better than the bottom score of 4.
 This brightness often allowed the PJD5155 slices through the onslaught of ambient light and project bright graphs with vividly colored bars and true white backgrounds.
 However, this only happened about half the time.
 The other half of the time those bright white backgrounds would confuse the PJD5155's software and render an overly red image that looked like it'd been pelted with tomatoes.
-Because of this we would definitely recommend the BenQ MS524A over the PJD5155 if you're looking for an inexpensive model for business presentations.
+Again, this flaw could be embarrasing in a high stakes presentation, but it's no big deal in a classroom or showing slides to your colleagues.

 The PJD5155 fan is incessant, seems to always be on the high setting, and produces a louder whir than all but one of the fans we encountered in our testing.
 It scored a 3 in the fan noise test, just above the bottom score of 2, but light years away from the top score of 9.
 Some people may be able to tune this fan out, but most will at least notice it.
 If you're sensitive to sound at all this is not the model for you.